Randy Skagen (left) presented the 2018 J. Keith Brimacombe Memorial Lecture Award and the 2018 Benjamin F. Fairless Award to John Speer (right).

 Nominations shall be made by submitting the AIST Award Nomination Form.
 Five letters of endorsement, a biography and proposed citation are required with each nomination.

 This award shall recognize distinguished achievement in iron and steel production and ferrous metallurgy.
+Posthumous nominations shall be eligible if nominated within three years of death.

 The AIST Awards and Recognition Program Committee shall select a final candidate.